KhalfaniW/Port-Schedule/README.md

 # Port-Schedule
-Simple Python application that reads a csv and moves it to google calender
+This is a simple Python application that reads a csv and moves it to google calender

+The csv contains
+  The action,
+  Length of time it will take,
+  Start time and,
+  End time

+From these it appends the action to hte users google calendar